SeninAndrew/RoboND-Perception-Project/README.md

-# Writeup
+# Perception project report

 This is submission of the "3D Perception" project for Udacity SE Robotics Nano degree.
 This includes exercised 1, 2, 3 and the final project.
 As I'm late with my submission I decided not to do the "challenge" part, only the basic tasks required to pass the project.

-# Exercise 1.
+## Exercise 1.
 Pipeline for filtering and RANSAC plane fitting implemented

-# Exercise 2.
+## Exercise 2.
 Pipeline including clustering for segmentation implemented

-# Exercise 3.
+## Exercise 3.
 Features extracted and SVM trained.
 Object recognition implemented

-# Project: Pick and Place Setup
+## Project: Pick and Place Setup

 I'm using the same training parameter as in the previous excercise.
 I replaced models at Exercise-3/sensor_stick/scripts/capture_features.py from: